 They also have a live workshop where you can see timepieces being created as well as many audio/visual displays.

 Cite Du Temps – Swatch Collection, Geneva

-Let’s face it, Swatch revolutionized the watch industry in the late 20th century and are now a watch making powerhouse on the global scene.
+Let’s face it, Swatch revolutionized the watch industry in the late 20th century and is now a watch-making powerhouse on the global scene.
 So, if you are in the Geneva area and want to take a look at their unique collection in the beautiful Cite du Temps building, I highly recommend it.

 If you have another museum or collection that you think I should include please get in touch.